Floorp-Projects/Floorp/mobile/android/android-components/docs/contribute/code_coverage.md

 # Automated reports

-For pull requests and master pushes we generate code coverage reports on taskcluster and they can be accessed via the GitHub checks.
+For pull requests and main pushes we generate code coverage reports on taskcluster and they can be accessed via the GitHub checks.

 # Generating reports locally